nvu01/Undervalued-Stock-Scanner/README.md

 - Mean_S: Includes multiple pivot tables with the mean values of each fundamental metric for small-cap stocks, excluding outliers, calculated by industry.
 - Result_L: Evaluation results for large-cap stocks based on the calculated metrics for each industry.
 - Result_M: Evaluation results for mid-cap stocks based on the calculated metrics for each industry.
 - Result_S: Evaluation results for small-cap stocks based on the calculated metrics for each industry.
+- Dynamic Path: Includes the project folder path.

 ## Project Folders and Files
 ``Undervalued Stock Scanner.zip`` contains the following folders and files: